Drassil/directory-structure/README.md

 ### Sub Environments:

  - env: container of sub environments

    - <name of your system/app> : you could create an extra environment for your app creating extra levels of awareness.
-     - sys: could be used and standardized by an operating system to handle directories related to hardware devices and
-        - boot
-        - mnt
-        - [...]

    - users: folder that can be used by user for its workspace files or second level context

+   - sys: could be used and standardized by an operating system to handle directories related to hardware devices etc.

    - [...]

 ## Subset examples